Frequently Asked Questions

 Can I transfer hours or credits from previous education?

-Yes, in general we do accept credit transfer, mostly for science courses; it all depends on the details and documentation of your training.
-For specifics please consult with our career counselor.
+Yes, in general we do accept credit transfer, mostly for science courses, and it all depends on the details and documentation of your training.
+For specifics, please consult with our career counselor.